 - myocarditis (an infection of the heart)

-At the Nemours Cardiac Center, we can treat heart failure, often with a variety of medicines at first.
+At the Nemours Cardiac Center, we can often treat congestive heart failure in children with a variety of medicines at first.
 When medicines are no longer working (or aren’t working well enough), children often may need heart transplantation and/or mechanical circulatory support, which can be used instead of heart transplantation (but is more often used to get children to heart transplantation as healthy as possible).

 Mechanical circulatory support devices (also often called “ventricular assist devices,” or “VADs”) are pumps that replace the function of the heart.
 There are a variety of different types of pumps that can be used in different children.
 At the Nemours Cardiac Center, we have many pumps available, from ones designed for newborns to pumps for teens and adults.
 Some of the pumps support children for days or weeks, and some pumps can even go home with children who need them.